dasch-swiss/dsp-api/docs/05-internals/development/third-party.md

 $ RJE_VERBOSE=true bazel fetch @maven//...
 ```

+Note: If you are on macOS Big Sur and have the Cisco VPN client installed,
+make sure that the packet filters are not active, or they may be a problem
+downloading the dependencies.

 ## Docker Image Versions

 The required Docker image versions of `Sipi` and `Fuseki` are defined in the